 - How Meredith Goldstein Became an Advice Columnist – Globe Magazine

 - YABC Scavenger Hunt – YA Book Central

-- A look at the Museum of Broken Relationships
+- A Look at the Museum of Broken Relationships – The Boston Globe

 Meredith’s debut novel follows the only five dateless guests at a fancy Maryland wedding.
 Those unattached characters include a misbehaving bridesmaid, the bride’s creepy uncle, and the guy who doesn’t bother to show up because he never bought his plane ticket.
 The Singles was published in the UK, France, Brazil, China, Italy, and Germany, where it was called Besser so als anders (rough translation: Better this than that).

 For anyone who has found herself hitting a wedding solo, Meredith Goldstein's The Singles is a charming debut novel--and a thoroughly enjoyable plus one.–Laura Dave, author of The First Husband and The Divorce Party

 Love Letters is a daily dispatch of advice for the lovelorn that runs Monday to Friday on Boston.com, and in the print edition of The Boston Globe on Tuesdays, Fridays, Saturdays, and Sundays.
 Meredith offers her advice to letter writers, as do a pack of often-witty and wise commenters.